CardanoTokenIO/danzo-docs/getting-started/the-casino.md

 **Risk levels**

 Before each round you choose a risk level: Easy, Medium, or Hard.

-• Easy offers the narrowest payout spread, topping out at roughly five‑and‑a‑half times your bet.
+- **Easy** offers the narrowest payout spread, topping out at roughly five‑and‑a‑half times your bet.
-• Medium widens the range, with a potential thirty‑three‑times return.
+- **Medium** widens the range, with a potential thirty‑three‑times return.
-• Hard introduces extreme volatility—returns can be as high as one‑thousand times the stake or as low as a small fraction of it.
+- **Hard** introduces extreme volatility—returns can be as high as one‑thousand times the stake or as low as a small fraction of it.

 **Bet amount**